JieningLi/jenkins-pipeline-spring-boot/README.md

-# Build-Jenkins-Pipeline-with-Nexus

-Create a Jenkins Pipeline with Nexus Repository Manager
+# Build a Jenkins CI pipeline for Spring Boot application

+Thie project demonstrates how to build a CI pipeline on Jenkins for Spring Boot application.
+I used Nexus repository manager in this project.

 ## Prerequisite